The Darkness Within

 Umbridge smiled at the scene but regained her serious expression as Fudge called for order.
 The two lovers immediately straightened a bit and Lucius took a first look at the Order.

 They were all lined up, except for Priscus' old friends.
 Maybe they were too young to be in the Order.
-The blonde man spotted Sirius who sat at the very end and he did not look to feel so good.
+Lucius spotted Sirius who sat at the very end and he did not look well.
 He remembered it was Priscus' godfather and the man who would do anything for his godson.

 "Priscus, your godfather looks to be in bad shape."

 Priscus looked over and his eyes widened a fraction.

 "I didn't know he cared about me that much," he muttered to Lucius.
 "I think I need to speak to him after the trial."

 "Of course, love.
 We'll just catch him afterwards."

 Priscus had to smile at that.

 "Everyone, today we have gathered to face a serious accusation.
 Albus Dumbledore is accused for attempted murder on Priscus Metus.
 Mr Dumbledore, how do you face the accusation?"